tricktron/openapi2jsonschema/README.md

 A utility to extract [JSON Schema](http://json-schema.org/) from a valid [OpenAPI](https://www.openapis.org/) specification.

-This fork includes support to generate OpenAPI schemas for Openshift.
+This fork includes support for Openshift.

 ## Why